LoginRadius/engineering-portal/content/engineering/implementing-oidc-sso-loginradius-as-identity-provider/index.md

 ## Whitelisting the Domain of Your Application

 To ensure seamless redirection of requests and successful callbacks to your endpoint, add your application's domain to the whitelist.
-This will authorize the redirection process and prevent any failures when calling the callback endpoint.
+This will authorize the redirection process and prevent failures when calling the callback endpoint.

 #### To access Web Apps in Deployment, follow these steps: